14 - Passive Income Systems

 Layer III: Delegated Management (Human Capital)

 Strategic oversight remains with the principal, but day-to-day tasks—logistics tracking, blog updates, social media syndication—are handled by a trusted circle of collaborators.
-This creates leverage: your time is spent on high-value decisions while execution is distributed.
+This creates leverage: your time is spent on high-value decisions while execution is distributed across a team.

 2. The Mathematics of Passive ROI: Revenue Per Labor Hour